jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 `/subsystem=elytron/configurable-sasl-server-factory=<configurable-sasl-server-factory name>:read-attribute(name=available-mechanisms)`

 ## syntax of the operation to get the `elytron` `configurable-sasl-server-factory` `filters`
-list of filters to be evaluated sequentially combining the results using or. get the `elytron` `configurable-sasl-server-factory` `filters` attribute.
+list of filters to be evaluated sequentially combining the results using 'or'. get the `elytron` `configurable-sasl-server-factory` `filters` attribute.
 `/subsystem=elytron/configurable-sasl-server-factory=<configurable-sasl-server-factory name>:read-attribute(name=filters)`